dfm/george/README.rst

 Fast Gaussian processes for regression
 --------------------------------------

-This is *one-dimensional* GP code built on top of Sivaram Ambikasaran's `HODLR solver <https://github.com/sivaramambikasaran/HODLR_Solver>`_ designed to be fast on **huge** problems.
+This is Gaussian process code built on top of Sivaram Ambikasaran's `HODLR solver <https://github.com/sivaramambikasaran/HODLR_Solver>`_ designed to be fast on **huge** problems.
 So far it's only being used to model the noise in *Kepler* light curves but it should be more generally